 Our Never Too Young Program is dedicated to increasing awareness of Early Age Onset and has been made possible by generous donations from The Jason Fund, the Koehler Family and the Rotary Club of Summerland in memory of Christopher Walker.

 COLORECTAL CANCER IS NOT AN OLD PERSON’S DISEASE

 Rates of colorectal cancer are rising sharply among young and middle-aged individuals, while rates continue to decline in adults aged 55 and over.
 Young people are often diagnosed at a later stage because they aren’t getting screened and doctors don’t necessarily suspect cancer to develop at a young age.

 EARLY AGE ONSET COLORECTAL CANCER

-The Canadian Cancer Society recommends that those at average risk of colorectal cancer start participating in regular stool screening tests at age 50, while all people aged 75 and older be in constant communication with their doctor about screening.
+Colorectal Cancer Canada recommends that those at average risk of colorectal cancer start participating in regular stool screening tests at age 50, while all people aged 75 and older be in constant communication with their doctor about screening.
 While these screening guidelines have worked to decrease the rate of colorectal cancer in people over 50, there has been an increased incidence in young adults.
 Young adults, especially those with a family history of colorectal cancer, may also be at risk for diagnosis.